Position Title: Accelerated Rehabilitative Disposition Program Supervisor (ARD)

 - Must be able to react quickly physically and mentally in the event of a disturbance or physical outbreak.

-Please send a letter of interest, salary history, resume, three references and completed standard County of Mercer Application for employment to:
+Please send the standard County application, letter of interest, salary history, resume, and three references to the following:

 Mercer, PA 16137